 Columbus Day was declared a national holiday by President Franklin D. Roosevelt in 1937.

 Columbus Day was originally celebrated on October 12th.
-It was moved to the 2nd Monday in October in 1971.
+It was moved to the 2nd Monday in October 1971.

 In the U.S, Columbus Day is now celebrated on the 2nd Monday in October.

-Columbus Day is often referred to a day to celebrate Italian culture.
+Columbus Day is often referred to as a day to celebrate Italian culture and Italian American heritage.

 Some states have a Columbus Day parade.

 Columbus Day is sometimes referred to as Discovery Day, Dia de la Americas, Dia de las Hispanidad. and Dia de la Raza.